• Home

 Drop

 Step 1.
-What the words mean (Classical conditioning)
+What does Drop mean

 • Throw multiple small pieces of high-value food on the ground

-• Say the DROP cue in a fun exciting upbeat tone.
+• Say the DROP cue.

-• If your dog does not release the toy go back to step one and practice a bit more, or start with a low-value toy
+• If your dog does not release the toy, go back to step one and practice a bit more, or start with a low-value toy.

 Here are some videos from trainers around the world to help teach the behaviour.